wednesday-solutions/negt-cli/README.md

 This will install the `negt` command to your `$GOPATH/bin` directory.

+# For Negt users

-If you want use the `negt` command for `Nodejs-Express-GraphQL-Template`, just install negt by doing this (Before this you should make sure `Go` is already installed in your machine.),
+If you want use the `negt` command for `Node-Express-GraphQL-Template`, just install negt by doing this (Before this you should make sure `Go` is already installed in your machine.),

         go install github.com/wednesday-solutions/negt@latest